vishvAsa/notes/content/economics/assets/trading/options.md

 The seller of a call option believes that with significant probability, the market price during this time will not exceed the (strike-price - premium).

-The seller of a put option believes that the price during this time is unlikely to fall below the strike-price - premium.
+The seller of a put option believes that the price during this time is unlikely to fall below the (strike-price - premium).

 ## Basic trades